btf-org/flank/README.md

 - Use your phone to run a script away from your desk [[Guide](/docs/not_written_yet.md)]
 - Schedule a script to run later (and view the logs afterwards) [[Guide](/docs/not_written_yet.md)]
-- Customize the input fields to your script script [[Guide](/docs/not_written_yet.md)]
+- Customize the input fields to your script [[Guide](/docs/not_written_yet.md)]

-## Script-Driven Development
+## Python script → Website

-Flank automatically builds UI for running your scripts.
-And then it shows the output in a browser.
+When you add your script to Flank, Flank creates a "runner script" (in Bash).
+Using the "runner script" as a template, Flank generates a website for running your script.
+And when you run it, the output appears in the browser.

-So, instead of building a website to show a table, you could make your Python script return HTML, and then run that script through Flank.

 #### Example: Python script that outputs HTML
 ```python